The #1 Goal in Ride-Hailing: Allocation

 Defining Supply and Demand

-A single unit of Supply is considered as a driver who is Online and Idle (not currently on a job) at the beginning of an x seconds slot, where x is a miniscule unit of time.
+A single unit of Supply is considered as a driver who is Online and Idle (not currently on a job) at the beginning of an x seconds slot, where x is a minuscule unit of time.
 The driver’s GPS ping at the beginning of this x seconds slot is considered to be his or her location.

 A single unit of Demand is considered as a passenger who is checking fares for a ride via our app within the same x seconds slot.
 We consider the passenger’s location to be the pick up address entered.